GlacierProtocol/glacierprotocol.github.io/_docs/setup/quarantined-workspace.md

 ---
 title: Prepare quarantined workspaces
-description: Learn how to prepare your quarantined hardware for Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
+description: Learn how to prepare the quarantined hardware for Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
 ---

-This section is meant to be done immediately before executing the Deposit or Withdrawal protocols.
-If you are executing the Setup Protocol for the first time and do **not** plan on executing the Deposit or Withdrawal protocol now, you can stop here.
+This section is to be followed immediately before executing the Deposit or Withdrawal protocols.
+There is no need to continue if no deposits or withdrawals are being executed.

-1. Block side channels
+1. Block side channels:
-    1. Visual side channel
+    1. Visual side channel:
         1. Ensure that no humans or cameras (e.g. home security cameras, which can be hacked) have visual line-of-sight to the Quarantined Computers.
         2. Close doors and window shades.